 Do not commit any crimes.
 Do not threaten anyone or commit any violent acts.

-Contact your CSO right away if you have contact with police (any contact, even if it's as small as a traffic stop or noise complaint).
+Contact your CSO right away if you have contact with police

+(any contact, even if it's as small as a traffic stop or noise complaint).

-\ Show up and be on time for ALL appointments
+Show up and be on time for ALL appointments

-If you need to change any appointment (treatment, office visits, etc.), you must do it at least 24-hours before the appointment starts.
+If you need to change any appointment (treatment, office visits, etc.), you must contact your CSO for approval and do it at least 24 hours before the appointment starts.
 If you are late or miss an appointment, you might get a sanction.